-A 220kV double circuit transmission line from Pinjar or Neerabup to Eneabba would replace the existing low capacity 132kV transmission line.
+A 220kV double circuit transmission line from Pinjar or Neerabup to Three Springs would replace the existing low capacity 132kV transmission line.
 The higher transmission voltage means that this option would provide up to 250MW of supply capability at the Karara mine site and other locations east of Three Springs (as well as meeting the regional load out to 2029).
 Western Power currently operates a 220kV transmission line to supply the Goldfields region and therefore has experience with this operating voltage.

-This option would require establishing a new transformation point at either Pinjar or Neerabup to provide the 220kV source voltage for the transmission line.
+This option would require establishing a new transformation point at either Pinjar or Neerabup to provide the 220kV source voltage for the transmission line and step-up transformation to 330kV at Three Springs to ensure 330kV is delivered to Karara mine site which is consistent with the plant and equipment proposed at the mine.